Lupus and Thrombocytopenia

 Introduction:

 “Cytopenia” is a general term for the condition when someone has lower than normal blood cell counts.
 These can be common for those living with lupus and can include insufficient numbers of red blood cells (anemia), certain white blood cells (leukopenia) and those fragments of cells called platelets, which are critical to healthy blood clotting.
-Platelets are also called “thrombocytes” and so lower than normal platelet counts are called thrombocytopenia, or sometimes immune thrombocytopenia (ITP).
+Platelets are also called “thrombocytes” and so lower than normal platelet counts are called thrombocytopenia.
+If this condition is autoimmune, it is referred to as immune thrombocytopenia (ITP).

 Many of us, unfortunately, look right past the numbers on our blood work.
 The list of numbers specifically found in our CBC (complete blood count) results can be particularly difficult to interpret.
 Just so you know, your platelet count should be between 150,000 – 450,000 platelets per microliter of blood.
 Anything less is considered low.

 Thrombocytopenia is estimated to affect between 20% and 40% of those living with lupus – though it rarely causes serious bleeding and is often unnoticed.
-As a matter of fact, if a person’s thrombocytopenia is mild enough, there is usually no part of the treatment plan that addresses it specifically.
+As a matter of fact, if a person’s thrombocytopenia is mild enough, it may not even influence their treatment plan much at all.

 The primary concern is that severe thrombocytopenia is associated with a higher mortality rate among lupus patients and so is something that should be monitored closely!